 A root canal treatment is used to remove the nerve and pulp from a tooth to save it from getting completely decayed.
 When a tooth is decayed so severely, root canal treatment is used as the last resort to try and save it from being removed.

 A root canal is a hollow space in the middle of a tooth.
 The nerves and soft pulp are present in this cavity.
-They are responsible for the sensation of a tooth, which includes sensing hotness and coldness of the food and water we consume.
-They are not really important and removing them only gets rid of the sensation.
+They are responsible for the sensation of a tooth, which includes sensing the hotness and coldness of the food and water we consume.
+They are not really important, and removing them gets rid of the sensation.
 It isn't going to affect the strength or aesthetics of a tooth.

-Need for root canal treatment
+Need for a root canal treatment

 When the nerves within the root canal suffer an infection, bacteria start to multiply with the chamber.
 This process could lead to severe infection and cause an abscessed tooth.
 An abscessed tooth is a condition where pus is formed at the base of a tooth.
 Some of the symptoms of root canal infection are:

 - Swelling of the gums and the cheeks.

 - Pain in the teeth while chewing.

 - Sharp pain while eating something hot or cold.

 - The release of pus from the base of the teeth.

 - Loss of bone around the tip of the root.